Bedrooms / By Robyn Roberts / July 28, 2016

 Throughout the apartment, we wanted to maintain as much of the pre-war character as possible, while also lightening and opening up the space.
-There was picture frame moulding partway up the walls, which we replaced with crown moulding at the ceiling.
+There was picture frame molding partway up the walls, which we replaced with crown molding at the ceiling.
 The style is similar but it makes the ceilings feel higher and complements the many beams without calling too much attention to them.
 Most of the choices we made were along these lines, classic in style but slightly more understated than the original as befits a fairly small apartment.
 We refurbished and kept original elements where we could, like the heavy doors and metal door frames.

 We built in a lot of shelves and cabinets in order to maximize space and we opened-up the awkwardly placed living room closet (originally blocked by the couch) to make a kind of library/office nook that also makes the space feel larger.